NoelThompson/BankZeroA0/BZ_API/README.md

 ## Run the API

 Last step here is to run the API.
-Since we'll be running our app locally as well, just open a new command window and change the directory to this one one your local machine.
+Since we'll be running our app locally as well, just open a new terminal window and change the directory to where is api is located on your local machine.
 From there you should be able to run the API.

 Simply type in